 5 Treasurer’s Report:

-Administration and training costs up from £335 to £690 - includes 2 years insurance and 1 year TCV membership (this year is free for TCV).
+Administration and training costs dropped to zero - insurance has been deferred for 6 months and 1-year TCV membership was free (this year is also free due to TCV sponsorship arrangement).

 Web site - I aim to keep it up to date showing the next events and locations, and the accounts I update about once a month.